Lakshmi (2014 film)

-The film Won Best Film - Mercedes Benz Audience Award, for Best Narrative at the Palm Springs International Film Festival on 13 January 2014.
+The film received international recognition when it won Best Film - Mercedes Benz Audience Award, for Best Narrative at the Palm Springs International Film Festival on 13 January 2014.
 It was earlier expected to release on 17 January 2014, but got delayed due to censorship issues.
-The film released on 21 March 2014.
-The film was screened official selection at Toronto Reel World, Washington DC, New York Indian and Melbourne Indian Film Festivals.
+The film was released on 21 March 2014.
+The film was screened as an official selection at the Toronto Reel World, Washington DC, New York Indian, and Melbourne Indian Film Festivals.
 It would open the 16th London Asian Film Festival in June 2014.